-All foreign currency transactions are recorded by applying to the foreign currency amount the exchange rate between the functional currency and the foreign currency at the daily rates.
+All foreign currency transactions are recorded by applying to the foreign currency amount the exchange rate between the functional currency and the foreign currency at the daily rates, which approximately equals to exchange rate at the transaction date.

 As at the reporting date, non-monetary items which are carried in terms of historical cost denominated in a foreign currency are reported using the exchange rate at the date of the transaction.
 All monetary assets and liabilities in foreign currency are restated at the end of the accounting period.
 Exchange difference on restatement as well as settlement of monetary items are recognized in the Statement of Profit and Loss.